-Did you know that aluminium drinks cans have a plastic lining.
+Aluminium drinks cans have a polymer plastic lining.
 It’s there to stop acids in the beverage from corroding the metal which is not good for the can or the flavor of the contents.,If you don’t believe me, you can try this experiment, as done by Steve Spangler, to separate the two.
 However you will need to be “a chemistry teacher or someone with the proper training to handle hazardous chemicals”)

 If you are neither, just make do with this picture.